Ctrl+K

 • JSON Data Query

-Similar tool
+Similar Tool

 Query JSON data using dot notation and array indexing to extract specific values from complex JSON structures.